michurin/netpunch/README.md

 Netpunch has to be run on one *control* node with public IP address and on two *peer*-nodes from private networks.
 Control node makes private peers able to know their public IPs and ports and setup VPN connection over UDP.

+It is not an unheard solution.
+It is easy to find a lot of scripts, that are doing the same things.
+However, the netpunch provides at least three advantages:

+- You do not need root permissions to run it.
+The running with regular user permissions makes your system more secures
+- You do not need additional tools like `tcpdump`, `awk` etc, or additional libs
+- All network interactions are protected by signature.
+So it is difficult to abuse your control node

 ## Quick start with OpenVPN

 ### Install binaries